minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## PrintASCII

-Prints each received DLT message from the application in ASCII to the local console.
+Prints each received MCT message from the application in ASCII to the local console.
 This option should only be anabled for debugging purpose.

     Default: Function is disabled

 ## PrintHex

-Prints each received DLT message from the application in ASCII to the local console.
+Prints each received MCT message from the application in ASCII to the local console.
 The payload is printed in Hex.
 This option should only be anabled for debugging purpose.

     Default: Function is disabled

 ## PrintHeadersOnly

-Prints each received DLT message from the application in ASCII to the local console.
+Prints each received MCT message from the application in ASCII to the local console.
 Only the header is printed.
 This option should only be anabled for debugging purpose.

     Default: Function is disabled